Newport, Rhode Island: Tertiary education

 Post-secondary schools include the Naval Academy Preparatory School, Salve Regina University, Naval War College, International Yacht Restoration School, and the Community College of Rhode Island Newport Campus.

 Economy

-While technology and defense are the largest employment sector in the region, seasonal tourism is a major economic engine of the city of Newport, including hotels, restaurants, and retail.
+While technology and defense are the largest employment sectors in the region, seasonal tourism is a major economic engine of the city of Newport, including hotels, restaurants, and retail.
 As of 2013, 89.64% of all private employment in the city of Newport was in the service sector.
 Retail trade was the third largest sector, with 1,341 jobs.
 Retail and restaurant employment can swell by as many as 1,500 jobs during the peak summer season.

 Principal employers

-According to Newport's 2020 Comprehensive Annual Financial Report, the principal employers in the city are:
+According to Newport's 2022 Annual Comprehensive Financial Report, the principal employers in the city are: